KenjiPcx/KenjiDocs/kenji-docs/src/content/blog/init-blogsite.md

 ### My thoughts on technology

 I like keeping up with tech and I want to share my thoughts and reaction to them.
 I talk about Microsoft technologies, blockchain, AI, cloud 😄

+## Follow if interested

+I like talking about these things, feel free to follow me on my social media if you want to hear more of these topics more frequently.
+Other than that, enjoy the blog!